-NCW — National, state and local agencies are coordinating one of the largest vaccination campaigns in history.
+NCW — More than 60% of people in the state are fully vaccinated with booster doses and pediatric COVID-19 vaccines now becoming available.
 This page will be updated with the latest information for North Central Washington as it becomes available.

 The local vaccination plans and information are changing rapidly so please check back for updates.
 Scroll to the bottom of this page for more resources and frequently asked questions.

 - The Chelan-Douglas Health District will shut down its COVID-19 vaccine clinic in East Wenatchee starting on Jan.
 17, located on 110 2nd St., until further notice.
 Its Leavenworth vaccine clinic on Jan.
 15 is also canceled.

 - Youth ages 12 to 17 can now receive a booster dose of the Pfizer COVID-19 vaccine at least 5 months after completing their primary vaccination series.